Our History

 The post-war years saw much growth and exciting changes for St. Patrick’s.
 Initially, there was no Curate-in-Charge, which meant that The Vicar at Holy Trinity had to shoulder the leadership himself.
 However, God had plans for St. Patrick’s and in the mid-1950s the Rev. John Delight was appointed as Curate-in-Charge and a new clergy house in Marchmont Road was purchased for him and his wife, Eileen.
 John Delight was a home-visitor extraordinaire and under his leadership many of the well-loved St. Patrick’s institutions were born including the mums’ group TGI Thursdays, originally known as ‘Young Wives’, and Carols by Candlelight.

 In the years that have followed, St. Patrick’s and its neighbourhood have seen many changes but St. Patrick’s has remained, steadfast, as a centre of worship and service to Almighty God.
 Many dedicated, hardworking and, most importantly, faithful men and women have served here as ministers, readers, wardens, secretaries and administrators, treasurers, Sunday school teachers, musicians, youth workers, pastoral assistants, servers of refreshments, cooks, cleaners, flower arrangers, gardeners, decorators and artists, to name but a few!
 St. Patrick’s is, ultimately, a people rather than a place.
-It is now a Parish in its own right and our ordained minister, David King, is consequently the ‘Vicar’, rather than a ‘Curate’, but his role as a curator of God’s church and people of St. Patrick’s continues as we face the future.
+It is now a Parish in its own right and David King was our first ‘Vicar’ until his departure in early 2024 when we entered the present vacancy period.
 In 2021, we embarked upon a sizeable rebuilding project.
 It involved pulling down the old Hall built during the time of Revd Philip King and replacing it with a new Centre.
 The new Centre was opened in November 2022.
 Our prayer is that it will be used to continue the work of making Christ known in Wallington and beyond.